-- Actual taxable income of R1 million or less - To avoid any additional tax the basic amount, as defined, can be used.
-If a lower estimate is used, the estimate must be within 90% of the taxable income finally assessed. - · Actual taxable income exceeds R1 million - To avoid any additional tax the estimate must be within 80% of the taxable income, excluding retirement fund lump sums, finally assessed.
+- Actual taxable income of R1 million or less To avoid any penalty the basic amount can be used.
+If a lower estimate is used, this must be within 90% of the taxable income finally assessed. - Actual taxable income exceeds R1 million To avoid any penalty the estimate must be within 80% of the taxable income, excluding retirement fund lump sums, finally assessed.

-If the above requirements are not met, additional tax of 20% of the provisional tax underpaid will be imposed.
+If the above requirements are not met, a penalty of 20% of the provisional tax underpaid will be imposed unless sufficient PAYE and provisional tax has been paid in the year of assessment.